 When it comes to photos, it’s worth asking yourself how important it is to you to keep physical copies as digitising your photo collection can be a great way to save space.
 It can also make it easier to search through your collection, and you’ll be able to access them portably from your phone or tablet.

-If you’ve got lots of loose photos that aren’t in frames or albums, why not digitise only those?
+If you enjoy creating beautiful photo albums, the prospect of getting rid of your hard work might seem unappealing – but it doesn’t have to be an either-or situation.
+Why not digitise only those that aren’t already in a frame or album?
 This way, you don’t have to let go of your display collection, but you’ll save on the space taken up by the rest of your library.
 Plus, you’ll still be able to reprint any of your photos later if you want to display them.

-If you want to digitise your photo collection, some services can do it for you.
-Vintage Photo Lab is a good choice as they collect your photos from anywhere in the UK, scan them, and then return them to you.
+If you’d like to digitise your photo collection, services like Vintage Photo Lab are a good choice.
+They collect your photos, scan them, and return them to you.
+Alternatively, apps like PhotoScan allow you to do the job yourself via your smartphone camera.

-And, just like with photos, you don’t need to give away your whole media collection.
+And, just as with photos, you don’t need to give away your whole media collection.
 Even if you part with the majority of your books and DVDs, there’s no reason you can’t hold on to your favourites.

 If you can’t find a new home for your unwanted DVDs, you can easily trade them in for cash or store credit at exchanges such as CeX and Music Magpie.
 Or, why not recycle them with the help of this guide from Recycle Now?